 But why is vulnerability patching so important?

-It’s important to note that not all MFA solutions can mitigate this issue; however few solutions, such as Duo, offer a Device Trust feature that checks the OS and browser versions of the device trying to gain access to a corporate account.
+It’s important to note that not all MFA solutions can mitigate this issue; however, some solutions offer a feature that checks the OS and browser versions of the device trying to gain access to a corporate account.
 If the software is out of date, it is prone to be exploited by a cybercriminal, and the MFA system denies access from that device and informs them how they can perform the necessary updates themselves.

 Implement A Zero Trust Approach